kubeflow/website/content/en/docs/components/pipelines/caching-v2.md

 ## What is step caching?

-Kubeflow Pipelines caching provides step-level output caching.
+Kubeflow Pipelines caching provides step-level output caching, a process that helps to reduce costs by skipping computations that were completed in a previous pipeline run.
-And caching is enabled by default for all tasks of pipelines built with [Kubeflow Pipelines SDK v2](https://www.kubeflow.org/docs/components/pipelines/sdk/v2/) using `kfp.dsl.PipelineExecutionMode.V2_COMPATIBLE` mode.
+Caching is enabled by default for all tasks of pipelines built with [Kubeflow Pipelines SDK v2](https://www.kubeflow.org/docs/components/pipelines/sdk/v2/) using `kfp.dsl.PipelineExecutionMode.V2_COMPATIBLE` mode.
 When Kubeflow Pipeline runs a pipeline, it checks to see whether an execution exists in Kubeflow Pipeline with the interface of each pipeline task.
-The task's interface is defined as the combination of the pipeline task spec(base image, command, args), the pipeline task's inputs(artifacts and parameters), and the pipeline task's outputs(artifacts and parameters).
-If there is a matching execution in Kubeflow Pipelines, the outputs of that execution are used, and the task is skipped.
+The task's interface is defined as the combination of the pipeline task specification (base image, command, args), the pipeline task's inputs (artifacts and parameters), and the pipeline task's outputs (artifacts and parameters) If there is a matching execution in Kubeflow Pipelines, the outputs of that execution are used, and the task is skipped.
-This helps to reduce costs by skipping computations that were completed in a previous pipeline run.

 ## Disabling/enabling caching